alvhix/pywtdlib/README.md

 ### Description

-The pywtdlib (Python Wrapper TDlib) is a simple synchronous Python wrapper that makes you easy to create new Python Telegram clients.
+pywtdlib (Python Wrapper TDLib) is a simple synchronous Python wrapper that makes you easy to create new Python Telegram clients.

 ### Installation